MousieDev/COGE/README.md

     Abstraction:
 	Basically anything that can be simplified further and just makes the life of the developer easier

-    GitHub:
-	VERSION CONTROL
-	Contribution from other people
-	You guys can finally see the engine's progress

     Comments:
 	Maybe contributes to the documentation when working with the functions..?
 Like when you hover over a function it shows the function description so something like that...